trussworks/trussels-guide/docs/trussels.md

 * Product Management, led by Carla Silvey
 * Research & Design, led by Carmen Bocanegra

+## Resource: Working Groups and the Truss Events calendar
+Short-term projects are individual efforts or done via working groups (in Slack prepended with #wg-), and operational disciplines are done via committee or as a team. :lock:[More here on how those auxiliary groups work](https://docs.google.com/document/d/1NwQ3N9Zzy0O_KmprdwtAovEwZDGT3TeCdr9rggzu-zI/edit?ts=5d44d762#heading=h.8one8z69nfc1).

+Many of the meetings for various groups can be found on the Truss Events calendar. :lock: Here are instructions on [how to add yourself to the Truss Events Calendar](https://docs.google.com/document/d/1C_Y7AF9phESfdiNORmFL1ABhnkaDon7A3xHNl_0NpKE/edit#bookmark=id.szfazlc4dp5m).

 ## Meeting: Manager 1:1s
 You have likely already met with your manager.
 1:1s are an essential practice at Truss.
 Everyone meets with their manager on a regular basis, at a frequency comfortable for both of them.